Read letters from Ruth Brown

 About Ruth Brown's ministry

 Ruth Brown was appointed as a mission co-worker to serve as a development specialist with the leadership of the Presbyterian Community of Congo (CPC) focusing on food security issues.
 Ruth works with the CPC development staff as they expand existing development services and collaborates closely with ecumenical organizations with similar goals.
-She travels extensively to villages throughout the Kasai, accompanying villagers in resolving problems and needs.
+She trains and accompanies church and community leaders in resolving problems by using local resources.
 She supports plans and training for community needs assessment and resource mapping, program monitoring, and evaluation.
 She also collaborates closely with other PC(USA) personnel assigned to the Central and West Africa area.

 As a development specialist, Ruth works with communities to address the root causes of hunger and poor health rather than just treat symptoms.
 She strives to help adults and youth evaluate their situations and develop solutions that will serve the entire community.